alk-language/k-semantics/bin/README.md

 -------

 The `alk.exe` file is generated using the `pp` tool (yes, `alk` is just a `Perl` script).
-However, if you encounter problems when running it you can install Perl on Windows and then the `Getopt::Long::Descriptive` package using `cpan` (i.e., `cpan -i Getopt::Long::Descriptive`).
+However, if you encounter problems when running it you can install Perl on Windows (Straberry Perl is preferred), and then the `Getopt::Long::Descriptive` package using `cpan` (i.e., `cpan -i Getopt::Long::Descriptive`).
-If the installation is successful, you can run directly the script by typing `perl alk OPTIONS`.
+If the installation is successful, you can run directly the script by typing `perl alk` instead of `alk.exe`.
 For further details, please send an email to `andrei.arusoaie@gmail.com`.